 Malware is a term used for any software used to disrupt computer operations, infiltrate private computers, steal sensitive data, or display unwanted advertising.

-The umbrella term for malicious software was initially called a computer virus, before Yisrael Radai coined the phrase malware in 1990.
-The term can be used to refer a variety of hostile or intrusive software, such as viruses, worms, Trojan horses, ransomware, spyware, scareware and adware.
+The umbrella term for malicious software was initially called a computer virus before Yisrael Radai coined the phrase malware in 1990.
+The term can be used to refer to a variety of hostile or intrusive software, such as viruses, worms, Trojan horses, ransomware, spyware, scareware and adware.